Kaurin/lab-teleport/Readme.md

 This playbook will make the letsencrypt cert available on the workstation host.
 Reason behind having the cert on the host is that quick iteration of the guest virtual machines doesn't exhaust the letsencrypt rate limits which are pretty harsh.

 Note: You will get a prompt `BECOME password:`.
 This is prompting you for your sudo password.
+Note: You can set the ansible variable `letsencrypt_working_environment_choice` to `staging` if you want to perform trial runs which have much more relaxed rate limiting.

 If your workstation sudo is passwordless